jupyterlab/jupyterlab/docs/source/getting_started/overview.rst

 JupyterLab enables you to work with documents and activities such as notebooks, text editors, terminals, and custom components in a flexible, integrated, and extensible manner.
-You can arrange multiple documents and activities in the work area using tabs, adjustable splitters, and collapsible sidebars, and then save layouts as custom named workspaces.
-Documents and activites integrate with each other (for example, you can send a code chunk from a text editor to a console to execute with a keystroke, you can open a live preview of a Markdown, CSV, or Vega document you are editing, and you can drag cells between notebooks).
+You can arrange multiple documents and activities side by side in the work area using tabs and splitters.
+Documents and activities integrate with each other (for example, you can run a code chunk from a text editor in a code console with a keystroke, you can open a live preview of a Markdown, CSV, or Vega document you are editing, and you can drag cells between notebooks).
 JupyterLab extensions can customize or enhance any part of the JupyterLab, including extending existing components or providing new activities, themes, and file viewers and editors.

 :ref:`JupyterLab has full support for Jupyter Notebook documents. <notebook>` JupyterLab also enables other models of interactive computing: